KonstantinosBarmpas/Image-Descriptors-Deep-Learning/README.md

 ## This repo

-This repo includes both the paper-report and the jupyter notebook.
+This repo includes both the paper-report and the jupyter notebook with the Keras code.